 We encourage participation in group and individual activities.
-These range from physical activities such as cycling or going to the gym to games nights or art and craft within the home and we also have the availability of BM Active a local provider.
+These range from physical activities such as cycling or going to the gym to games nights or art and craft within the home.

 Health Considerations

 At Emerald House we advocate for a positive approach towards the children/young peoples health and wellbeing.
 Upon admission to the home they will be registered with their own GP, dentist, optician and sexual health service as well as any other specialists the young people may be working with.